mauroarcidiacono/Project-Euler/README.md

 # Project_Euler
-Solutions for the Project Euler problems
+Solutions for the Project Euler problems using Python and Jupyter Notebook.